jaccomoc/jactl/docs/pages/language-guide.md

 ```

 > **Note**<br/>
-> `do/while` statements like those in Java are not currently supported in Jacsal.
+> `do/while` statements like those in Java are not currently supported in Jactl.

 ## Print Statements

-Jacsal has `print` and `println` statements for printing a string.
+Jactl has `print` and `println` statements for printing a string.
 `println` will print the string followed by a new-line.

 For example: